promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>9:15</td>
     <td>
-      <a href="../talks/whats-new-in-prometheus-and-its-">What's new in Prometheus and its ecosystem</a>
+      <a href="../talks/whats-new-in-prometheus-and-its-">What's New in Prometheus and Its Ecosystem</a>
     </td>
     <td>
       <a href="../speakers/julien-pivotto">Julien Pivotto</a>